Usage

 -I interfaces

-this option, lldpd will use all available physical interfaces.
+Without this option, lldpd will use all available physical in-

+terfaces.
 This option can use wildcards.
-Several interfaces can be speci-
+Several interfaces

-fied separated by commas.
-It is also possible to remove an in-
+can be specified separated by commas.
+It is also possible to

-terface by prefixing it with an exclamation mark.
-It is possi-
+remove an interface by prefixing it with an exclamation mark.

-ble to allow an interface by prefixing it with two exclamation
+It is possible to allow an interface by prefixing it with two

-marks.
-An allowed interface beats a forbidden interface which
+exclamation marks.
+An allowed interface beats a forbidden in-

-beats a simple matched interface.
-For example, with
+terface which beats a simple matched interface.
+For example,

-eth*,!eth1,!eth2 lldpd will only use interfaces starting by eth
+with eth*,!eth1,!eth2 lldpd will only use interfaces starting

-with the exception of eth1 and eth2.
-While with *,!eth*,!!eth1
+with eth with the exception of eth1 and eth2.
+While with

-lldpd will use all interfaces, except interfaces starting by
+*,!eth*,!!eth1 lldpd will use all interfaces, except inter-

 -C interfaces

-out this option, all interfaces are considered. lldpd will
+Without this option, all interfaces are considered. lldpd

-take the first MAC address from all the considered interfaces
+will take the first MAC address from all the considered inter-

-to compute the chassis ID.
-The logic of this option is the same
+faces to compute the chassis ID.
+The logic of this option is

-as for -I flag: you can exclude interfaces with an exclamation
+the same as for -I flag: you can exclude interfaces with an

-mark and use globbing to specify several interfaces.
-If all in-
+exclamation mark and use globbing to specify several inter-

 -M class